moq-wg/moq-transport/draft-ietf-moq-transport.md

 For example, a SUBSCRIBE namespace=foobar message will be forwarded to the session that sent ANNOUNCE namespace=foobar.

-Relays that respond with an ANNOUNCE_OK for a 'Track Namespace' send subscriptions with a 'Track Namespace' that exactly match to that publisher.

 OBJECT message headers carry a short hop-by-hop `Track Alias` that maps to the Full Track Name (see {{message-subscribe-ok}}).
 Relays use the `Track Alias` of an incoming OBJECT message to identify its track and find